Actors

 On July 29, 2021, Johansson filed a lawsuit against The Walt Disney Company in Los Angeles Superior Court, alleging a breach of contract.
 The lawsuit centered on Disney’s decision to release Black Widow simultaneously in theaters and on Disney+ through the “Premier Access” model, which Johansson claimed violated her contract that guaranteed an exclusive theatrical release.

 Her contract reportedly tied her salary to the film’s box office performance, meaning the dual release strategy potentially reduced her earnings.
-Johansson claimed this strategy cost her up to $50 million in potential bonuses on top of her $20 million salary.
+Johansson claimed that this strategy cost her up to $50 million in potential bonuses, in addition to her $20 million salary.

 The film grossed over $379 million worldwide, and Disney responded by stating that Johansson had already received her $20 million salary, arguing that the Disney+ release expanded Johansson’s earning potential.

 In late September 2021, Scarlett and Disney reached a settlement, with media reports suggesting she would receive $40 million.
-Both parties expressed satisfaction with the resolution and reaffirmed their commitment to continuing to work together.
+Both parties expressed satisfaction with the resolution and reaffirmed their commitment to continued collaboration.

 Highest-Grossing Movies